 KEYWORDS: posture, orthodontic therapy, osteopathy, vertebral scoliosis

 The Effect of Removable Orthodontic Appliances on Nocturnal Enuresis in Children

 Mazzocchi Alberto MD DDS*, Mazzocchi Susanna**

 * Private practice, Bergamo, Italy

 ** Student, Bachelor’s Degree in Dentistry, European University, Madrid, Spain

-Two cases of boys affected by nocturnal enuresis (NE) associated to a mild malocclusion were reported.
-Though aetiology of NE is not fully understood, there are three common causes: excessive urine volume, poor sleep arousal, bladder contractions and there is no definitive treatment currently available.
+2 cases of boys affected by nocturnal enuresis (NE) associated to a mild malocclusion were reported.
+Though etiology of NE is not fully understood, there are three common causes: excessive urine volume, poor sleep arousal, bladder contractions and there is no definitive treatment currently available.
 Some reports showed good but unpredictable results using orthodontic treatment.
 The 2 boys, described in the present study, stopped NE immediately after treatment with a soft orthodontic appliance.
 A correlation between dental occlusion and the neurovascular system is hard to find in modern literature due to a limitation in the number of studies available.
 According to a recent study, dysfunctions in different areas of the body could lead to a problem at adjacent or related structures.
 Balancing occlusion might be a new option to improve function in other parts of the body.